short-pixel-optimizer/wp-svg-images/readme.txt

 == Changelog ==
+= 4.3 =
+Release date: June 20th, 2024
+* Fix: Patched a Stored Cross-Site Scripting vulnerability found by Colin Xu and responsibly disclosed by the WordFence team;
+* Compat: Added compatibity with WP All Import plugin;
+* Compat: Tested with the latest versions of WordPress (6.6) and PHP (8.3).

 = 4.2 =
 Release date: April 6th, 2023
-* Tested on WordPress 6.2;
+* Compat: Tested on WordPress 6.2;
-* Updated SVG sanitizer scripts;
+* Compat: Updated SVG sanitizer scripts;
-* Skip percentage width and height when reading SVG dimensions.
+* Tweak: Skip percentage width and height when reading SVG dimensions.

 = 4.1 =
 Release date: August 1st, 2022